Dr. Christine White Deeble

 • Functional gastroenterology, including IBS and SIBO.

-• Chronic illness and infections including tick-borne illness, viral and fungal infections
+• Chronic illness and infections, including bacterial, viral and fungal infections, as well as Long-COVID.

 • Environmental medicine